-The schools offer a wide variety of support for pupils who are encountering emotional difficulties from members of staff including; the Learning Mentor, Class teacher, LSAs, Family Support Worker and SENCo who are available to discuss issues and concerns.
-Our Pastoral Support Team which includes our Learning Mentor, provide additional support in the Bloom Provision, including regular sessions and are available to support colleagues and activities for children as required.
+The schools offer a wide variety of support for pupils who are encountering emotional difficulties from members of staff including; Class Teacher, LSAs, Learning Mentor (Mrs Watts), Assistant SENCo and SENCo who are available to discuss issues and concerns.

+Our Pastoral Support Team, which includes our Assistant SENCo and Learning Mentor, provide additional support to some pupils which includes support to colleagues to provide resources and activities as required.
+Some pupils may access our Pastoral Support Team for regular sessions if it is a need of the child.

-The Pastoral Team also supports families and pupils in a variety of ways.
-They can offer parents and carers support with issues that may impact on family life, such as illness or separation, and offers support with managing their child's behaviour in partnership with the school.
-They also work to support pupils with issues such as self-esteem, making and keeping friends, and positive school behaviours.
-A small number of children are supported by our Play Therapist.
-This therapy supports children in being able to manage trauma.
-Please also refer to the schools' SEN policy.
+The Pastoral Team may also support families alongside the SENCo.
+They can offer parents and carers support with issues that may impact on family life, such as illness or separation, and offer support with managing their child's behaviour in partnership with the school.
+They may also work to support pupils with issues such as self-esteem, making and keeping friends, and positive school behaviours.

+A small number of children are supported by our in school counsellor.
+This therapy supports children in being able to manage trauma as well as helping them to develop skills to manage their own emotions and build relationships.
+These children will be referred by the SENCo.

 What training have the staff supporting children with SEN, had or are having?
 The SENCo is working towards the National Award for SEN Coordination and works with the LA Inclusion Partner.
 She also attends regular updated training in specific SEND areas as well as attending regular cluster and update meetings to ensure the school is kept up to date with current legislation and guidance.
-LSAs are employed and trained to support children with special needs in all classes, and support during lunch and play times where appropriate.
-LSAs run interventions targeting identified priority areas of need.
+LSAs are employed and trained to support children with additional needs in all classes, and support during lunch and play times where appropriate.
+LSAs may implement interventions targeting identified priority areas of need identified by the Class Teacher, Assistant SENCo and SENCo.
 These interventions are monitored to ensure they have impact.
+The SENCo regularly meets with LSAs to discuss how to support specific areas of need and to ensure a consistent approach.
+The SENCo leads staff CPD opportunities on focused areas of need.
 Teachers and LSAs have attended courses on a range of areas including Speech and Language, EAL, Autism, Distress Management, Emotion Coaching, Mindfulness, Precision Monitoring and Phonological Awareness.
 All staff have regular opportunities to update knowledge to ensure they can meet the specific needs of current children's attainment.
 How will the school know how my child is doing?
 Short term targets are taken directly from the children's One Planning, as well as recommendations from other professionals which are then monitored.
 Multi agency meetings are held to analyse progress made and determine the way forward for children who have involvement with multiple outside agencies.
-Annual Review meetings are held for children with EHCPs to review progress, set new targets and determine strategies to improve attainment.
+Annual review meetings are held for children with EHCPs to review progress, set new targets and determine strategies to improve attainment.
 Parental/child reviews are shared and documented.
 Progress and attainment data is monitored on a termly basis and discussed with Class Teachers.
 In class, teachers plan and differentiate the curriculum appropriately for each child.
-Alongside members of the Senior Leadership Team, the SENCo will monitor SEN provision in the classroom.
+Alongside members of the Leadership Team, the SENCo will monitor SEN provision in the classroom.